 Can one size fit all?

-It is mid-November and the application window for many top-tier schools is closing.
-Although you decided long ago which schools meet your “fantasy” criterion, you’ve decided to add a couple more to the list in the last few weeks just in case your wildest admissions dreams don’t come true.
-Some of these schools include Ivy League colleges like Dartmouth, Stanford, and Yale, while others, while slightly less exclusive, are still distinguished as top-tier schools.
+It is late December and the application window for many top-tier schools is closing.
+Although you decided long ago which schools meet your “fantasy” criterion, you have decided to add a couple more colleges to the list in the last few weeks just in case your wildest admissions dreams don’t come true.
+Some of these schools include Ivy League colleges like Harvard, Dartmouth, Stanford, and Yale, while others, while slightly less exclusive, are still distinguished as top-tier schools.

 As you begin to write your Common Application Essay, the problem becomes how to focus on what all of these superior schools are looking for in an individual essay.
 Ignoring for a moment that most top-tier schools offer applicants their own specific supplemental essay prompts, how do you write one admission essay that will satisfy the finicky individual demands of each school?
 Do you focus your essay on academic greatness (specific criteria at Yale) or do you go the route of showing your empathy and altruism (dear to the hearts of Harvard’s adcoms)?
 But whether you are applying to Yale or to Wellesley, Cornell or UC Berkeley, you need to write an essay that will satisfy the readers at all of these schools equally well.
 You need to forge “one essay to rule them all.”
 But how to accomplish this feat?